 Viewing platforms, educational trails, cultural and historic destinations, areas for picnic – those are just a few of the leisure infrastructure objects that are also found in Latvia’s forests.
 The areas of recreation-based forestland include national parks, nature parks, protected landscape areas.

-Demand for wood products comes primarly from the construction sector and the market need for packaging materials.
+Demand for wood products comes primarily from the construction sector and the market need for packaging materials.
 Production of furniture and interior elements is another line with increasing demand and wood is an outstanding material, sustainable in every aspect.

 To mitigate the climate change, it is necessary to reduce greenhouse gas emission and store more carbon gas.
 Well managed forests work in both ways and further processed wood acts as a carbon sink for hundreds of years.